Leadgq/vue-preess/docs/question/base.md

 ### question: what is grid layout?

-- The grid layout can provide a two-dimensional layout for the web page, for example, If you have a container and you wanna arrange it in four rows and four columns.
+- The grid layout can provide a two-dimensional layout for the web page, for example, If you have a container And you want to arrange it in four rows and four columns.
   You can use "display: grid; grid-template-columns: repeat(4, 1fr);
   grid-template-rows: repeat(4, 1fr);".
   The above code means that the container has four rows and four columns,and each row and column are equally divided.